Aryaman-Mann/ezbookkeeping/README.md

 [![Latest Release](https://img.shields.io/github/release/mayswind/ezbookkeeping.svg?style=flat)](https://github.com/mayswind/ezbookkeeping/releases)

 ## Introduction

-ezBookkeeping is a lightweight personal bookkeeping app hosted by yourself.
-It can be deployed on almost all platforms, including Windows, macOS and Linux on x86, amd64 and ARM architectures.
-You can even deploy it on an raspberry device.
-It also supports many different databases, including sqlite and mysql.
-With docker, you can just deploy it via one command without complicated configuration.
+ezBookkeeping is a lightweight, self-hosted personal bookkeeping app for Windows, macOS, and Linux.
+It supports x86, amd64, and ARM architectures and can also run on a Raspberry device.
+The application works with multiple databases, such as SQLite and MySQL.
+With Docker, it can be deployed easily using a single command.

 Online Demo: [https://ezbookkeeping-demo.mayswind.net](https://ezbookkeeping-demo.mayswind.net)

 ## Features
-1. Open source & Self-hosted
+- **Open source & Self-hosted**
-2. Lightweight & Fast
+- **Lightweight & Fast**
-3. Easy to install
+- **Simple Installation**
-    * Docker support
+  - Supports Docker
-    * Multiple database support (SQLite, MySQL, PostgreSQL, etc.)
+  - Works with SQLite, MySQL, PostgreSQL, and more
-    * Multiple operation system & hardware support (Windows, macOS, Linux & x86, amd64, ARM)
+  - Runs on Windows, macOS, and Linux (x86, amd64, ARM)
-4. User-friendly interface
+- **User-Friendly Interface**
-    * Both desktop and mobile UI
+  - Optimized for desktop and mobile
-    * Close to native app experience (for mobile device)
+  - Two-level account and category management
-    * Two-level account & two-level category support
+  - Built-in categories
-    * Plentiful preset categories
+  - Location-based tracking with maps
-    * Geographic location and map support
+  - Search and filter history records
-    * Searching & filtering history records
+  - Data statistics
-    * Data statistics
+  - Dark mode
-    * Dark theme
+- **Financial Management**
-5. Multiple currency support & automatically updating exchange rates
+  - Multi-currency support with automatic exchange rate updates
-6. Multiple timezone support
+  - Timezone support
-7. Multi-language support
+- **Security & Data Management**
-8. Two-factor authentication
+  - Two-factor authentication
-9. Application lock (PIN code / WebAuthn)
+  - App lock (PIN/WebAuthn)
-10. Data import & export
+  - Import & export data

 ## Screenshots
 ### Desktop Version